wily-coyote/ikgo-ntsc/README.md

 Based on Japanese CvS2 videos.
 Combines RetroArch's NTSC and PowerVR2 and slightly brightens the picture.
 ### powervr2
 Port of RetroArch's PowerVR2 shader to IKEMEN-GO.
+### level
+NTSC output usually has a brighter black level.
+This shader does that.
+It can also darken output.
+### border
+Crops away a black border in the output.
+### scale
+Scales the image.